How to buy Rio Tinto shares

 Rio Tinto's governance score puts it squarely in the 5th percentile of companies rated in the same sector.
 That could suggest that Rio Tinto is a leader in its sector when it comes to responsible management and strategy, and exposed to a lower level of risk.

 Rio Tinto's controversy score

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-Rio Tinto scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that Rio Tinto hasn't always managed to keep its nose clean.
+Rio Tinto scored a 4 out of 5 for controversy – the second-lowest score possible, reflecting that Rio Tinto has a damaged public profile.

 Environmental, social, and governance (ESG) summary